armbian/documentation/docs/Developer-Guide_Build-Switches.md

 The result is a single signed UKI that EFI-boots and picks the correct device tree for the running board automatically — intended for generic UEFI-on-devicetree images.
 It is enabled by default for the `uefidt` family (board `uefi-arm64-dt`) and is opt-in elsewhere; boards that boot through U-Boot do not use it.
 Requires `ukify` (from systemd) with `--devicetree-auto` support on the build host.

+**PARALLEL_PATCHES** ( `string` )

+- `yes`
+- `no` (default)

+Allows speeding up `rewrite-kernel-patches` and `rewrite-uboot-patches` up to `nproc` level by spining up overlayfs-based worktress and process patches in parallel.
+Cross-patch dependencies (e.g. a single file is touched by two or more patches) are detected beforehand and grouped for sequential processing in order to preserve context line changes.

+!!! tip "Note:"

+    This feature is experimental.
+It is recommended to check the output against a classic sequential rewrite to make sure the diff is 0.

+**"PARALLEL_WORKERS** ( `integer` )

+- `1` to `32`: manually set the number of workers when `PARALLEL_PATCHES` is set.
+Default is auto-calculate based on `nproc`.

 <a id="prefer_native_armhf"></a>
 **PREFER_NATIVE_ARMHF** ( `string` )